Personnel

 Weapon Incidents in 13+ Years of Operations

-This is not a marketing claim.
-It is the operational consequence of having non-negotiable entry criteria, continuous weapons handling testing, rigorous Rules of Use of Force training, and a leadership team that does not compromise on standards when deployment windows are tight.
-Every transit without incident is the result of discipline built long before the vessel leaves port.
+Thirteen years.
+Over 10,000 transits.
+The record holds because IPM applies the same entry criteria in a slow month that it applies in a busy one.
+Non-negotiable requirements, continuous weapons handling testing, rigorous Rules of Use of Force training, and a leadership team that holds the line on standards when deployment windows are tight.
+Discipline built before the vessel leaves port.

 Enquire About Guard Deployment